Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

     * build benchmarks/FLASH-IO separately from PnetCDF (it has its own build script, i.e. configure.ac)

-    * build netCDF latest release with --enable-pnetcdf using this newly build of PnetCDF
+    * build NetCDF4 latest release with --enable-pnetcdf using this newly build of PnetCDF

  8. Create a checkpoint